ERLUS roofing material – Product information

 Constantly adapted to the requirements of the trade

 ERLUS roofing materials have a superb reputation: prime quality in a functional, stylish design.
 Ergoldsbacher roof tiles have a particularly high level of dimensional accuracy and shape stability, which makes them easy to lay.
 Our technicians greatly appreciate this.
 We also keep your practical requirements in sight when developing a new model or optimising existing tiles.

 Ten international design awards confirm the high bar which ERLUS sets for the perfect quality, function and shape of its roof tile models.

-Our Ergoldsbacher roof tiles are available in 22 shapes and 33 colours.
+Our Ergoldsbacher roof tiles are available in 22 models and 32 colours.
 Whether it’s for classical, historical or modern architecture – you’re sure to find the right model here for your specific roof:

 Roof tile models

 The pitched roof provides protection from rain, snow and storms